csdurfee/csdurfee.github.io/content/primes-self-similarity.md

 Song: [John Hollenbeck & NDR Big Band, "Entitlement"](https://www.youtube.com/watch?v=ncmIlVdL8po){:target="_blank"}

-I've been messing around with prime numbers, because there are several places where they intersect with both random walks and the arcsine distribution.
+I've been messing around with prime numbers, because there are several places where they intersect with both [random walks](/do-you-wanna-win.html) and the [arcsine distribution](/riding-the-waves.html).
 It's going to take a while to finally tie that bow, though.

 So it's a quick one this week: a kinda-cool story, and a kinda-cool graph.

 ### Random Primes
 The prime numbers are simple to find, but not easy.
-They're not randomly distributed, but it's hard to come up with simple ways to find them, and they act like random numbers in certain ways.
+They're not randomly distributed, but it's hard to come up with easy ways to find them, and they act like random numbers in certain ways.
 Why is 47 prime and 57 non-prime?
+You can't really tell just by looking.

 To find the primes, we can write down every number from, say, 1 to 1000.
 Then we cross out 2, and every number divisible by 2 (4, 6, 8, etc.).
 Repeat that with 3 (6, 9, 12, etc.), and so on.
 The numbers left behind are prime.
 This is the famous [Sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes) -- it's a tedious way to find prime numbers, but it's by far the easiest to understand.